 Prior to interpreting the data, we wanted to assess the external validity of the data.
 For this, we compared the navigation patterns of introductory thermodynamics students, which were available from previous research [1], to the patterns obtained from the students in this study.
-In our previous research, encompassing a total of five cases, we found that about 90% of the time students navigated to the next page on either path 1 or 2 (see Figure 1 and Table 1).
-In comparing the distributions found in this study to the distributions found in our previous research, we found that participants showed somewhat more active text processing, particularly looking forward in the text (#3 and #4 in Table 1), and repeating the narration (#7 in Table 1).
-Nevertheless, correlation analyses showed that the navigation patterns of the current participants correlated highly with each of the previous cases (see Table 1).
+In our previous research, encompassing a total of five cases, we found that about 90% of the time students navigated to the next page on either path 1 or 2

+(see Figure 1 and Table 1).
+In comparing the distributions found in this study to the distributions found in our previous research, we found that they were highly similar, correlating highly with each of the previous cases (see Table 1).
 Therefore, it appeared that participants in the current study used the CD in much the same way as the students enrolled in the thermodynamics courses, indicating that these data had external validity.